 Orzo is typically used in many Italian dishes, including soups, pasta salads, grain bowls, and other dishes where a petite pasta is needed.

-Orzo can be made like rice with a two-to-one ratio of water to dried pasta and will offer a creamier texture.
+Orzo cooks like rice, though uses more water (a two-to-one ratio) and has a creamier texture.
 The best part?
 Your cooking time will be about half of what it takes to make a pot of white rice.

 Chicken and Pumpkin Orzotto